-The air quality in Tehama County is in the Unhealthy Range for Sensitive Groups.
-Conditions will most likely vary from unhealthy to moderate over short periods of time as smoke from wildland fires in the North State drift over Tehama County.
+The air quality in Tehama County is in the Very Unhealthy range.
+Conditions will most likely vary from Unhealthy for Sensitive Groups to Hazardous over short periods of time as smoke from wildland fires in the Northstate drift over Tehama County.

-Active children and adults, and people with respiratory disease, such as asthma, should limit prolonged outdoor exertion.
+Active children, adults, and people with respiratory disease, such as asthma, should avoid all outdoor exertion (participation in strenuous sports activities or exercise); everyone else, especially children, should limit outdoor exertion.
 The Tehama County Air Pollution Control District advises that these sensitive categories stay indoors and avoid intense physical activity in those areas where high smoke levels are visibly evident.

 While all persons may experience varying degrees of symptoms, the more sensitive individuals are at greatest risk of experiencing more aggravated symptoms which may include, but are not limited to coughing, scratchy throat, watery and itchy eyes, and difficulty breathing.